GoogleCloudBuild/cicd-images/cmd/google-cloud-auth/README.md

     Federation.
 If this input is provided, the Gitlab Components will use Workload Identity Federation through a Service Account.

--   `credentials-json-output-path`: (Optional) The full file path of the output credentials json, default to `/tmp/oidc-jwt.json`.
+-   `credentials-json-output-path`: (Optional) The full file path of the output credentials json, default to `/tmp/gcp-credentials.json`.

+-   `credentials-json-env-var`: (Optional) The env var containing user-provided crednetials.
+    The credentials will be write to `credentials-json-output-path` if provided.

 [secure-file]: https://docs.gitlab.com/ee/ci/secure_files/